valerius2k/vbox/src/VBox/Additions/os2/Doc/readme.txt

 The template is supplied with this Additions CD in the "os2\boot\vboxfs.cfg-sample" file.
 So, the format is simple: each line specifies a drive letter mapping: a drive letter is mapped to a shared folder name.
 Comments are allowed.
 Each comment starts at ';' or '#' symbol, until the end of line.
-If drive letter, specified in vboxfs.cfg, was occupied by another file system, then a first available drive letter will be used.
+If a drive letter, specified in vboxfs.cfg, was occupied by another file system, then a first available drive letter will be used.

 UNC path names.